urochurro/urochurro/README.md

 I'm Uraaz from India, and I am currently pursuing my BTech Degree in computer science.
 I really enjoy learning new languages and improving on known ones.
 I also enjoy Machine Learning and Artificial Intelligence and want to learn more about them.

-Skills: Python / Node.js / Express JS / REACT / JS / HTML / CSS / Java / C / C++ / MySQL / MongoDB
+Skills: Python / Django / Node.js / Express JS / REACT / JS / HTML / CSS / Java / C / C++ / MySQL / MongoDB

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning TensorFlow.